 There are currently no rules on the financing of political parties and their campaigns.
 This situation allows people with money to potentially “peddle” their influence, leading to a distortion of our democratic process.
 There have been several allegations of influence peddling since our Country's independence.

 Electoral reform is critical for strengthening the Commonwealth of the Bahamas.
 Successive governments have admitted that electoral reform is a necessity, but once in power have done little to implement same.
 CSB is committed to help bring about reform that will address this important issue.

-	Our Electoral Reform Campaign will bring awareness to the need for such reform and help draft and enact a Bahamian version of electoral reform drawing on:
+Our Electoral Reform Campaign will bring awareness to the need for such reform.

 The Draft Model Law on the Registration and Regulation of Political Parties drafted by The Organization of American States (OAS).

 The recommendations of the 2012 Electoral Observation Mission Final Report by The Organization of American States (OAS).

 The draft recommendations of Citizens' Task Force on Electoral Reform